uprtcl/js-uprtcl/packages/micro-orchestrator/README.md

 [![](https://img.shields.io/npm/v/@uprtcl/micro-orchestrator)](https://www.npmjs.com/package/@uprtcl/micro-orchestrator)

 `MicroOrchestrator` is a small new library to help coordinate different frontend modules, to build entire applications from small building blocks.
-This `MicroModules` can depend on one another, or be built by composing different submodules.
+These `MicroModules` can depend on one another, or be built by composing different submodules.

 It's inspired by the `micro-frontends` pattern, and wants to extend it to enable micro modules grouped by funcionality, that can interact from one another with or without clearly defined boundaries.